JamisonThorne/piotroski_score/README.md

 Note: This program can be made more efficient by using the morningstar API.
 For learning purposes, I am using selenium's chromedriver instead.

-This is a program calculates the F-Score 'Piotroski Score' for all active stocks on the AMAX, NASDAQ, and NYSE.
+This is program calculates the F-Score (Piotroski Score) for all active stocks on the AMAX, NASDAQ, and NYSE.

+Piotroski's research publication:

 https://www.chicagobooth.edu/~/media/FE874EE65F624AAEBD0166B1974FD74D.pdf